This Black family's home appraisal grew by $92,000 after they removed all signs of their race

 Racial covenants and red-lining made it more difficult for Black families to buy homes in majority-white neighborhoods for decades, Nelson noted.

-Appraisal discrimination can mean that even when a Black family like the Parkers achieves the dream of homeownership in a place like Loveland, Neal said, “homeowners of color may not benefit from home ownership to the same degree as their white peers without significant changes in policy.”
+Appraisal discrimination can mean that even when a Black family like the Parkers achieves the dream of home ownership in a place like Loveland, Neal said, “homeowners of color may not benefit from home ownership to the same degree as their white peers without significant changes in policy.”

-Appraisal Institute President Rodman Schley told WCPO in a written statement that his organization believes the PAVE task force should include “reconsideration of value” and appraisal appeal processes, “as well as creative approaches to financing underserved markets.”
+Appraisal Institute President Rodman Schley told WCPO in a written statement that his organization believes the PAVE task force should include “reconsideration of value” and appraisal appeal processes, “as well as creative approaches to financing under-served markets.”

-“When we see even one story of a consumer who feels they were treated differently because of their race, it’s very upsetting because that goes against everything appraisers stand for,” Schley wrote.
+“When we see even one story of a consumer who feels they were treated differently because of their race, it’s very upsetting, because that goes against everything appraisers stand for,” Schley wrote.
 “We don’t think there is any one solution to a problem rooted in hundreds of years of history.
 Appraisal is one piece of a larger ecosystem to look at when it comes to housing issues.
 Appraisal groups are working alongside consumer groups, real estate brokers and agents, banks, government agencies, think tanks and others to explore where housing inequities may stem from and what combination of solutions should be considered.”

 Documenting the ‘ridiculousness’